mamedev/mame/docs/source/techspecs/layout_script.rst

   the element state is 1).

-The function called before view items are added to the render target reads the player inputs, and shuffle the bits into the order needed by the joystick element.
+The function called before view items are added to the render target reads the player inputs, and shuffles the bits into the order needed by the joystick element.